Data conversion

 handle huge files.
 Unable to find commercial applications that could

-properly handle large files, DISC has spent the last two years writing
+properly handle large files, DISC spent two years writing

 special programs to handle huge files, and has added two new servers each